Best Auto Repair, Winston-Salem

 Carry Emergency Gear

-gloves, boots, blankets, flares, a small shovel, sand or kitty litter, tire chains, and a flash light.
-Put a few "high-energy" snacks in your glove box.
+This includes gloves, boots, blankets, flares, a small shovel, sand or kitty litter, tire chains, and a flash light.
+Put a few "high-energy" snacks in your glove box as well.

 Getting Your Vehicle Ready For Summer